-Our research shows that between manufacturing, transportation, refills, and disposal, a single plastic 5-gallon jug is likely to be responsible for the emission of 1.90 pounds of CO2 throughout its existence, which is equivalent to the CO2 emissions from burning about one pound of coal.
-That might not seem like a lot, but when you consider businesses that go through somewhere between one and one thousand jugs per week, the numbers quickly add up.
+Our research shows that between manufacturing, transportation, refills, and disposal, a single plastic 5-gallon jug is likely to be responsible for the emission of 1.90 metric tons of CO2 throughout its existence, which is equivalent to the CO2 emissions from burning about 2,000 pounds of coal.
 To help better understand where the emissions come from and exactly how much, the Quench Water Experts break down the pollution by-product from each step of the 5-gallon water delivery process.

 When thinking about the origins of plastic, we tend to overlook one of the most carbon-intensive stages.
 The oil, gas, and coal needed to make plastics is pulled from the earth through fracking.
 Once fossil fuels are extracted, they must be transported to factories via pipelines, trains, and trucks.
 The Center for International Environmental Law (CIEL) estimated that 12.5 to 13.5 million metric tons of carbon dioxide are emitted every year while extracting and transporting natural gas to create raw materials for plastics in the United States.
 That number accounts for the land disturbance it requires to execute the extraction as well.